-Sexually active men and women are at risk of getting infected with HPV, which spreads through vaginal, anal and oral sex and through intimate contact.
-Many people who are infected don’t have any symptoms, and the virus may go away on its own.
+Sexually active men and women risk getting infected with HPV, which spreads through vaginal, anal, and oral sex and intimate contact.
+Many infected people don’t have any symptoms, and the virus may go away on its own.
 However, some people never clear the infection.

 There are many types of HPV, and some cause genital warts.
 Other strains increase the risk of cancers of the cervix, penis, vulva, anus, and throat.

 Like other STDs, there is only one surefire way to avoid transmitting or spreading HPV: abstinence.